 Governments, donors, and implementing partners must prioritize low- and middle-income countries to protect and support sustainable frontline health workforce teams so they can continue responding to COVID-19, while simultaneously ensuring uninterrupted access to essential health services for all people.
+Low- and middle-income countries must also factor heavily in vaccine rollout plans, as these countries have the greatest shortage of health workers and new variants threaten sustainability of vaccination.

-Reports from the World Health Organization (WHO) and other agencies show at least 44,000 health workers in Africa, 12,000 health workers in Asia, and 570,000 health workers in Latin America and the Caribbean have been infected with COVID-19, threatening their lives and overall health system capacity.
-According to the WHO, 90% of countries have experienced disruption of essential health services-including for communicable diseases; mental health; and reproductive, maternal, newborn, child and adolescent health, and nutrition services-with low- and middle-income countries reporting the greatest difficulties.
+Amnesty International reports at least 17,000 health workers have died from COVID-19 over the last year, likely a significant underestimate due to lack of data.
+According to the WHO, 90% of countries have experienced disruption of essential health services-including for communicable diseases; noncommunicable diseases; mental health; reproductive, maternal, newborn, child and adolescent health; and nutrition services-with low- and middle-income countries reporting the greatest difficulties.
+Additionally, a second wave of COVID-19 in Africa has far surpassed the continent's previous peak in July 2020, threatening further disruption of health services, increased deaths, and increased opportunity for deadly variants just as vaccinations begin to ramp up.

-The Frontline Health Workers Coalition calls on governments, donors, and implementing partners to prioritize and invest in the following actions to support frontline health workers-including community health workers-in low- and middle-income countries in their efforts to control the spread of COVID-19.
+The Frontline Health Workers Coalition calls on governments, donors, and implementing partners to prioritize and invest in the following actions to support frontline health workers-including community health workers (CHWs)-in low- and middle-income countries in their efforts to control the spread of COVID-19.
 These recommended actions will strengthen national health systems by making them more resilient and ready to prevent, detect, and respond to future global health threats.